-Duane Linklater’s In Perpetuity serves as a monument to Lenni Lenape Chief Tamanend.
-It is also a historical reference point to understand the broad erasure of Indigenous people from the lands that now include the city of Philadelphia.
-The artwork is installed on the banks of the Delaware River, on ground that has served as a meeting place for Indigenous communities for thousands of years.
-In 1682, William Penn and Chief Tamanend met to secure a “treaty of friendship.”
+Duane Linklater’s In Perpetuity was a monument to Lenape Chief Tamanend and a historical reference point for the broad erasure of the presence of Indigenous peoples from lands that now include the city of Philadelphia.
+The artwork was installed on the banks of the Delaware River, in an area known as Shackamaxon, which served as a meeting place for thousands of years prior to colonial encounter.
+In 1682–83, William Penn and Chief Tamanend met there to secure a “treaty of friendship.”
 The scope of the Lenape’s agreement, according to historical accounts, was meant to last “as long as the rivers and creeks flow, and the sun, moon, and stars shine.”
-Linklater, an Omaskêko Ininiwak from Moose Cree First Nation, asked his nine-year-old daughter, Sassa, to handwrite these words.
-He then worked with Philadelphia-area neon fabricators to reproduce the phrase in a neon sign on the edge of the river in order to mark the enduring legacy of the Lenape people and the unraveling of a treaty intended to promote long-standing coexistence.
+Linklater asked his nine-year-old daughter, Sassa, to handwrite these words.
+He then worked with a Philadelphia-area neon fabricator to reproduce the phrase as a lit sign installed on the edge of the park, to mark the enduring legacy of the Lenape people and the unraveling of a treaty intended to promote long-standing coexistence.

 Location: Site 06: Penn Treaty Park

 Neon, transformers, aluminum, polycarbonate, and handwritten text by Sassa Linklater

 Sassa Linklater (for her hand and thought while rewriting the words of Chief Tamanend), Davidson Neon with Len Davidson, Hugo Hsu, and the Cohen Metals Group